 This means that when you want to follow a food plan, you might decline invitations that are food-focused, and then suddenly you can appear ‘anti-social’, when of course you’re not intending to do that at all.

 I’ve eaten out successfully on the Nutrisystem plan, and I am guessing I’ll be doing that regularly, otherwise my family is likely to disown me.
 Last week we went to Olive Garden, and I looked up the menu online before we went, so I could make some good choices.
+I was thinking of hiring Surrounds Landscaping Outdoor Kitchens on my own home already.
 I also made sure I drank all my water for the day before we went, so I wouldn’t be too hungry.
 If needed I could even have made myself a small salad before going too.
 And the bets part is that I decided to get a greenhouse lean to kits so I can learn to plant my own veggies and fruits.

 As it was, I had the minestrone and salad.
 I did fine.
 Quick note: I’ve realised that when you ask for balsamic, you’re likely to get the oil and fat dressing version rather than pure balsamic vinegar, which is unfortunate.
 So having it on the side makes it easier to control the portion.
 I also needed to remove the croutons – they are little fat-laden bombs of death!
 (This may be a slight exaggeration)